Real World Interfaces logo

 Another treatise looking at the TB-303's Accent Sweep circuit and how humans respond to its pattern of pitch variations in the filter when multiple accented notes follow each other in quick succession: 303-unique.html.

-A picture of the excellent 9 volt regulated, 200 mA (milliamp) Boss power adaptor which is best for the TB-303, Devil Fish, TR-606 etc. In Australia, this is called a PSA-240P.
+A picture of the excellent 9 volt regulated, 200 mA (milliamp) Boss power adaptor which is (or was - they are no longer produced, see the next paragraph) best for the TB-303, Devil Fish, TR-606 etc. In Australia, this is called a PSA-240P.
 "Regulated" means that its output voltage is always very close to 9 volts irrespective of load current, up to its maximum of 200 mA.
-Most ordinary power adaptors have unregulated outputs, such that with a light load, they may produce 11 volts or more.
+Most ordinary (mains power supply, diodes and capacitor - no regulator - but these are becoming replaced by switch-mode adaptors) power adaptors have unregulated outputs, such that with a light load, they may produce 11 volts or more.
 There's no way of telling just by looking at an adaptor what voltage it will actually put out when loaded relatively lightly by a TB-303 / Devil Fish.
 If it puts out too high a voltage, then this will cause a power transistor in the TB-303 / Devil Fish to overheat, and perhaps to fail.
-This over voltage problem is more likely to occur with an adaptor which is rated at 9 volts at a high current such as 500 mA.
+This over-voltage problem is more likely to occur with an adaptor which is rated at 9 volts at a high current such as 500 mA.
 Since TB-303s are precious devices, the best approach is to buy a 200 mA 9 volt Boss adaptor!
-See the section in the Release Notes about adaptors: release.html#adaptors .

 A large picture of the TB-303 circuit boards.
 The background is a painting by Adriana Hardy, whose paintings are drawings are at the ../../gallery/ section of this web site.